-The PHA conducts three activities on an annual basis including: reexamination of income, assets, and deductions; the physical inspection; and a Contract Rent increase if requested properly by the Owner.
+The BGHD conducts two activities on an annual basis including: reexamination of income, assets, and deductions and a Contract Rent increase if requested properly by the Owner.
 These activities may occur simultaneously but are not required to be conducted simultaneously.